 When you use your Visa card for your purchase, Visa may extend the item’s warranty.

 If the item’s original warranty is less than a year, Visa will double it.
 If the warranty is one to three years, Visa will extend it by a year.

 Visa will send you a detailed annual report of your spending.
 It’ll organize your transactions by category.

 Travel and Emergency Assistance Services.

 Call 800-992-6029 in the US or, outside the US, one of Visa’s toll-free numbers.
-Get pre-trip assistance, staying informed about health precautions, weather reports, visa requirements and more.
+Get pre-trip assistance and stay informed about health precautions, weather reports, travel visa requirements and more.

 On vacation, access medical referral assistance, emergency transportation, emergency message service, prescription assistance, valuable document delivery, legal referrals, emergency ticket replacement, locating lost luggage and emergency translation.

 Visa Infinite benefits: Strong purchase protection, excellent travel coverage

 Visa Infinite is the highest tier of Visa credit card.
 You’ll often find this logo emblazoned on premium travel cards.
 Besides perks of lower-tier cards, you’ll often find these additional benefits: